mlcommons/r2-downloader/README.md

 bash <(curl -s https://raw.githubusercontent.com/mlcommons/r2-downloader/refs/heads/main/mlc-r2-downloader.sh) <URL>
 ```

-Where `<URL>` is the path to a dataset metadata file (*.url) in a R2 bucket.
+Where `<URL>` is the path to a dataset metadata file (*.uri) in a R2 bucket.
 This metadata file will point the downloader to the appropriate dataset files.

 ### Command Options